redox-os/rfcs/text/0000-userspace-signals.md

 ## sigaction

-Sigaction will be implemented entirely in libc.
+Sigaction will be implemented entirely in redox-rt.
 With signals temporarily disabled in the `sigaction` function itself, it can use regular mutex-based synchronization, including synchronization between `sigaction` and the signal trampoline running on other threads.
 Setting the action to SIG_IGN will modify the ignmask and clear the allowset bit for the respective signal.
 Setting it to SIG_DFL will either modify the signal-is-stop bits for SIGTSTP/SIGTTIN/SIGTTOU, or set it to a builtin default handler.

-POSIX allows the sigaction to change between the generation and delivery of a signal, allowing sigaction to be weakly ordered and only synchronize against the signal trampoline.
+POSIX allows the sigaction to change between the generation and delivery of a signal, allowing sigaction to be weakly ordered and only synchronize against the signal trampoline (see [mem-orderings][mem-orderings]).
-(TODO: is this interpretation correct?)

 # sigwait, sigsuspend, etc

-POSIX does not differentiate between accepting (i.e. `sigwait`ing) and delivering (i.e. trampoline runs) (TODO: correct?).
+POSIX does not appear to differentiate between accepting (i.e. `sigwait`ing) and delivering (i.e. trampoline runs).
 Thus, it should be valid to implement these internally with a few additional checks in the trampoline.
-That said, these functions can probably avoid the trampoline entirely, by using the inhibit bit and simply catching `EINTR`.
+That said, these functions can avoid the trampoline entirely, by using the inhibit bit and simply catching `EINTR`, which is what the current implementation does.

 # Drawbacks
 [drawbacks]: #drawbacks